 Vintage Movie Posters

-Vintage movie posters are collectible items escalating both in price and demand (particularly those for films released before the 1940s).
+Vintage movie posters are collectable items escalating both in price and demand (particularly those for films released before the 1940s).
 What makes them so valuable?
 Unlike comic books or coins, movie posters were never sold to the public.
 Instead, theater owners rented them for a limited time, displayed them, and then sent them along to the next theater.
 As a result, very few of these early posters survived, and those that did are now sought after by film fans and movie lovers all over the world.

 Madame Alexander dolls, Kewpies, Raggedy Anns, Barbies, Blythe dolls… the list goes on.
-Many different dolls have become highly collectible over the years, and many people own large collections of dolls of all shapes and sizes sitting in display cases in their homes.
+Many different dolls have become highly collectable over the years, and many people own large collections of dolls of all shapes and sizes sitting in display cases in their homes.
 As any serious toy collector can tell you, dolls aren’t just child’s play, with retro and rare dolls fetching thousands of dollars or more in auctions.

 Toy collections often start with a real passion for a particular toy or brand, like Star Wars.
 And since we are always children at heart, they are some of the coolest things to collect, as they can grow with us as we mature.
 Collecting smaller-sized toys is relatively easy, but if you want to collect a big range, you might need at least a spare room for your precious hoard.
 Where should you look to start a collection?
 Check the attic and your parents’ basement — some playthings from your past can put serious money in your pocket.